-Next we mention a problem where one combines deterministic and random iterates. \begin{problem} Suppose that $n\sigma_n\to\infty$.
-Show that almost surely the following holds: For every probability space $(X,\X,\mu)$, commuting invertible measure preserving transformations $T,S\colon X\to X$, and functions $f, g \in L^\infty(\mu)$, we have
+Next we mention a problem that combines deterministic and random iterates. \begin{problem} Suppose that $n\sigma_n\to\infty$.
+Show that almost surely the following holds: For every system $(X,\X,\mu, T,S)$ and functions $f, g \in L^\infty(\mu)$, we have

 where the limit is taken in $L^2(\mu)$.
-Furthermore, if $\sigma_n=n^{-a}$ for some $a\in (0,1)$, show that the convergence also holds pointwise. \end{problem} The desired convergence (in the mean and pointwise) is only known when $a\in (0,/14)$ \cite{FrLW11}.
-The problem does not appear to be much easier to solve when $T=S$, using a different method, the eligible range was improved to $a\in (0,1/2)$ in \cite{FrLW14}.
+Furthermore, if $\sigma_n=n^{-a}$ for some $a\in (0,1)$, show that the convergence also holds pointwise almost everywhere. \end{problem} The limit formula (in $L^2(\mu)$ and pointwise) is only known when $a\in (0,1/14)$ \cite{FrLW11}.
+When $T=S$, using a different method, the eligible range was improved to $a\in (0,1/2)$ in \cite{FrLW14}.